frankban/django-endless-pagination/doc/digg_pagination.rst

         return render_to_response(
             template, context, context_instance=RequestContext(request))

-Of course you have to split templates, as seen in :doc:`twitter_pagination`, but this time a container for the page template is needed too and, by default, must have a class named *endless_page_template*.
+As seen before in :doc:`twitter_pagination`, you have to :ref:`split the templates<twitter-split-template>`, separating the main one from the fragment representing the single page.
+However, this time a container for the page template is also required and, by default, must be an element having a class named *endless_page_template*.

 *myapp/entry_index.html* becomes: